salesforcecli/plugin-sobject/messages/generate.object.md

 # success.field

-Run this command to add a field to your object: sf generate metadata field --object %s --label "Your Field"
+Run this command to add a field to your object: sf schema generate field --object %s --label "Your Field"

 # prompts.sharingModel